Model-for-Analysis-of-Energy-Demand/MAED-Code/README.md

 This repository contains the code used to run the model.

 ## Contributing
-New ideas and bugs should be submissted to the repository issue tracker.
+New ideas and bugs should be submitted to the repository issue tracker.
 Please do contribute by discussing and developing these ideas further.